dcankaya/dcankaya/README.md

 ### Hi there 👋

-#### A burgeoning data scientist with a climate change and sustainability consultancy experience by day ☼ and an Effective Altruist by night ☾
+#### A burgeoning data scientist by day ☼
+#### and an Effective Altruist by night ☾

 🌱 I’m currently learning Data Science from [Miuul](https://miuul.com) and [İstanbul Kodluyor](https://istanbulkodluyor.com/istanbul-kodluyor)<br>
 🏦 I’m currently working the bootcamp finishing project (private unfinished repo on a financial dataset)

+👩🏻‍💼 I have 4 years' experience as a climate change and sustainability consultant in the IFC and EY.

 💬 Ask me about **AI governance**, **statistics**, **finance**, **sustainability**, **design**, **design thinking**